How To Become a Respiratory Therapist

 Employment Projections and Salary Outlook = EXCELLENT

-Most studies that have looked into the occupational outlook for Respiratory Therapy jobs have all concluded that the position is a growing one and that in the next 7-10 years there will be an increase in the need for more Respiratory Therapists across the country.
+Most studies that have looked into the occupational outlook for respiratory therapy jobs have all concluded that the position is a growing one and that in the next 7-10 years there will be an increase in the need for more professionals across the country.
 This is mainly attributed to the anticipated growth in the elderly population expected over the next decade which will ultimately lead to a higher demand for respiratory treatments.

 The U.S. Bureau of Labor indicated that the total number of Respiratory Therapists in the United States amounted to approximately 112,000 in 2010 and this number is expected to increase to about 143,000 by 2020 (an increase of nearly 30%.)

-The average salary for a Respiratory Therapist (per the Bureau of Labor Statistics) is approximately $56,260 per year and this number is expected to also increase 1-2% per year of the next 10 years to meet the standard of living increases expected.
+The average salary for a therapist (per the Bureau of Labor Statistics) is approximately $56,260 per year and this number is expected to also increase 1-2% per year of the next 10 years to meet the standard of living increases expected.

-Because of positive outlook for Respiratory Therapist jobs over the next 7-10 years and the better than average salaries being offered, we believe the future for someone in this career is EXCELLENT.
+Because of positive outlook for jobs over the next 7-10 years and the better than average salaries being offered, we believe the future for someone in this career is EXCELLENT.

-Respiratory Therapists provide important care and are specialists that provide a vital role in our local hospitals and medical clinics and, if you are considering a career change in the medical field or are simply looking to expand your current knowledge, respiratory therapy programs are something to consider.
+RT’s provide important care and are specialists that provide a vital role in our local hospitals and medical clinics and, if you are considering a career change in the medical field or are simply looking to expand your current knowledge, becoming a professional in this field is definitely something to consider.